lamp-may2026

-In a move to narrow the gap when it comes to broadband access in rural Oklahoma, Indian Electric Cooperative has announced fiber cooperative effort with industry giant Cox Communications.
+In a move to narrow the gap when it comes to broadband access in rural Oklahoma, Indian Electric Cooperative announced fiber cooperative effort with industry giant Cox Communications in 2023.

 The innovative approach will accelerate broadband access to unserved and underserved areas of rural Oklahoma, IEC says.

-The IEC Board of Directors and Cox Communications executives approved the terms this month.
+The IEC Board of Directors and Cox Communications executives approved the terms in June 2023.

 “Cox is committed to the communities it serves, has local presence, and it is a leader in broadband,” IEC Chief Executive Officer Todd Schroeder said.
 “While we felt confident in IEC’s ability to provide its own service, it makes a lot more sense to combine the strengths of the co-op in building infrastructure, and the strengths of Cox in providing broadband service to the home.
 This type of cooperative effort may be unprecedented, but it is the best decision for our membership.”